ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/README.md

 Another, Enhancements to the planner node are also conceivable, focusing on more precise consideration of walls.
 Additionally, a more realistic implementation of the battery level could contribute to refining the overall system.

+## Conclusion

+In conclusion, this assignment introduces a robust Autonomous Surveillance Robot tailored for effective navigation and surveillance within a 2D indoor environment.
+Leveraging ROS, SMACH state machines, and armor_py_api for ontology construction, the robot employs an adaptive topological map to strategically explore four rooms and three corridors.
+The surveillance policy, emphasizing corridor traversal and periodic room visits, ensures a dynamic and responsive approach to security monitoring.
+The integration of energy management, low-battery triggers, and autonomous recharging enhances the robot's autonomy.
+Despite some identified limitations in the current planner and battery management, the overall system represents a comprehensive solution for indoor surveillance, promising intelligent and adaptive navigation in controlled environments.

+## Author & Contact

+* Ankur Kohli
+* Contact: ankurkohli1997007@gmail.com

+aRMOR Realted query contact:

+* [Prof. Carmine Tommaso Recchiuto](https://rubrica.unige.it/personale/UkNDWV1r); carmine.recchiuto@dibris.unige.it
+* [Prof. Luca Buoncompagni](https://rubrica.unige.it/personale/VkRGWFJq); luca.buoncompagni@edu.unige.it